-- 10.1 Fair values of publicly traded liquid assets are determined using publicly quoted prices. - 10.2 Fair values of publicly traded illiquid assets are determined using publicly quoted prices where available.
+- 10.1 All fair value estimates are determined using industry-accepted valuation methods under the International Financial Reporting Standards and are reported by hierarchy level for all classes of assets in CPP Investments' Annual Report via the Consolidated Financial Statements.
+The fair values reflected in the Consolidated Financial Statements are periodically subject to external review and audit. - 10.2 Fair values of investments in public stocks, bonds and other securities that are traded in active markets are determined using quoted prices from stock exchanges and other market data providers.
 Where publicly quoted prices are not available, fair value estimates are generated by internal models and compared with fair value estimates reported by external managers or brokers.
-Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Fair values of all non-traded private assets are reviewed and updated at least quarterly. - 10.4 Fair values of private assets in the form of investments in externally managed funds are primarily based on valuations reported by the respective external asset managers, subject to internal review.
-Fair values of other non-traded private assets are determined internally and reviewed by experienced and certified finance professionals, independent of the applicable investment departments.
-Techniques used include inputs observed in public markets, recent comparable transactions, current fair value of substantially similar investments, discounted cash flow analysis, pricing models and other industry-accepted valuation methods.
-Fair values may be informed by independent valuations provided by external appraisers, business valuators, or valuation specialists. - 10.5 All fair value estimates are determined using accepted industry valuation methods under the International Financial Reporting Standards and are reported by hierarchy level for all classes of assets in CPP Investments' Annual Report.
-The fair values reflected in the Consolidated Financial Statements of CPP Investments are also periodically subject to external review and audit.
+Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Fair values of all non-traded private assets are reviewed and updated at least quarterly. - 10.4 Fair values of private assets, including investments in private equity, real estate, infrastructure, and other similar asset classes, are determined using recent market transactions for identical or similar instruments or through valuation techniques that maximize the use of observable inputs such as interest rate yield curves.
+Valuation techniques include earnings multiples, the current fair value of another public investment that is substantially the same, discounted cash flow analysis, pricing models and other industry-accepted valuation methods.
+Fair values are determined internally and reviewed by experienced and certified finance professionals, independent of the applicable investment departments, and are informed by independent valuations provided by external appraisers, business valuators, or valuation specialists. - 10.5 In instances where fair values are obtained directly from external investment managers, we regularly review the quality of our partners' valuation practices.